Acela: Impact of the Acela

+Legacy and influence

+Since its introduction, the Acela has become a symbol of modern passenger rail in the United States and has influenced subsequent high-speed rail planning efforts across the country.
+The Train's operational success demonstrated consistent public demand for faster, business-oriented intercity travel, reinforcing federal and state interest in high-speed rail corridors such as California High-Speed Rail and Brightline West.
+Amtrak's experience with Acela's maintenance and ridership patterns has also informed the design of future services and infrastructure standards along the Northeast Corridor and beyond.

 Branding

 Before the introduction of the Acela, there were several classes of trains on the Northeast Corridor: the express Metroliners, the Philadelphia-New York Clockers, Empire Service trains between New York City and Niagara Falls via the Empire Corridor, Keystone Service trains between New York City and to Harrisburg via the Keystone Corridor, and the umbrella term NortheastDirect, applied to other trains on the corridor (in addition to unique names assigned to many departures).

-The Acela name was announced on March 9, 1999, as a part of the original announcement of the service itself.
+The Acela name was announced in 1999 as a part of the original announcement of the service itself.
 The branding team based the name "Acela" on the ideas of acceleration and excellence.
 At the same time, Amtrak launched what it called the Capstone Program, a short-lived plan to rebrand the NortheastDirect, Keystone Service and Empire Service trains as Acela Regional and the Clocker trains as Acela Commuter.

-The Acela Regional name was first applied to NortheastDirect trains 130–133 on January 31, 2000.
-Those trains were the first electrified trains to run on the full Northeast Corridor between Washington, D.C. and Boston.
+The Acela Regional name was first applied to NortheastDirect trains 130–133 in 2000.
+Those trains were the first electrified trains to run on the full Northeast Corridor between Washington, D.C., and Boston.
 As more trains were electrified, they too were rebranded.

-Following mass rider confusion between the three services, the branding was removed from the lower-speed Acela Regional and Acela Commuter trains in 2003.
+Following widespread rider confusion amoung the three services, the branding was removed from the lower-speed Acela Regional and Acela Commuter trains in 2003.

-On September 23, 2019, Amtrak shortened the name of the service from Acela Express to simply Acela.
+In 2019, Amtrak shortened the name of the service from Acela Express to simply Acela.

-At the same time, Amtrak introduced the Acela Nonstop, a direct train from Washington, D.C. to New York's Penn Station.
-The nonstop service was temporarily suspended as of March 10, 2020, due to low ridership caused by the COVID-19 pandemic.